Infineon/mtb-example-wifi-https-server/README.md

  2.0.0   | Major update to support ModusToolbox&trade; software v2.2 <br /> Updated the application flow to handle HTTPS PUT request differently <br /> This version is not backward compatible with ModusToolbox&trade; software v2.1
  2.1.0   | Updated to support FreeRTOS 10.3.1
- 2.2.0   | Added support for the kit CY8CEVAL-062S2-LAI-4373M2 <br />Adding fixes for mDNS errors
+ 2.2.0   | Added support for the kit CY8CEVAL-062S2-LAI-4373M2 <br />Adding fixes for mDNS errors 3.0.0   | Updated to BSP v3.X and added support for new kits

 ---------------------------------------------------------